 The right measurement

-Just before you proceed with garage door framing, make sure the rough opening is larger than the garage door you have purchased.
+Just before you proceed with garage door framing, make sure the rough opening is larger than the door you have purchased.
 The gap difference between the ground and the opening should be one inch and a half longer than the top of your new garage door.
 The distance between the garage floor and also the rough opening ought to be only one and a half inches longer than the peak of your new garage.
 No more, no less.
-In other words, in a regular seven-foot-tall garage door, the header must not be more than eight and a half inches longer than the finished floor.
+In other words, in a regular seven-foot-tall door, the header must not be more than eight and a half inches longer than the finished floor.

-The top header should be wider than the garage door by nine inches.
+The top header should be wider than the door by nine inches.
 Ensure the width of the rough opening is only longer by three inches when measured.

 Install the head door jambs